mjsilverman19/game-excitement-tracker/README.md

-# Game Excitement Tracker
+# Game Entertainment Index

+Find the most entertaining games to watch with data.
 A win probability variance analysis system that calculates entertainment scores for NFL and CFB games using ESPN's real-time data.

 ## Architecture Overview